DS4PS/cpp-527-fall-2020/schedule.md

 **Post on {{page.yellowdig.post-03}}**

-How can you make interesting animations in R?
+**Q1 - DURATION MODELS**

-We covered a very basic animation - a random walk - in the lecture notes.
+We covered a very basic animation in the lecture notes - a random walk.

 Start game with $10 in cash.
 At each step you flip a coin and win a dollar, lose a dollar, or stay the same.

-How long will the average player survive before going bankrupt?
+How long does it take for a player to lose all of their money?

-While loops are useful when we repeat a process until a condition is met.
+While loops are useful when we repeat a process until a condition is met, the player being out of money in this case.

 ```r
 cash <- 10